cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

     tsne = TSNE(n_components=2, verbose=1, perplexity=40)
     tsne_result = tsne.fit_transform(tsne_data)

- We then plotted the results of the dimensionality reduction analysis.
+ We then plotted the results of the dimensionality reduction analysis using the code below to look at the overlap of the real and the synthetic data.

     #Plots the PCA Results
     fig, axes = plt.subplots(ncols=2, figsize=(14, 5))